-Visit Santiago de Compostela, the site of countless pilgrimages during the Middle Ages, and then explore the two plazas and enjoy free time to admire the stunning Cathedral and shop for souvenirs on this half-day tour.
+Visit Santiago de Compostela, the site of countless pilgrimages during the Middle Ages, and then explore the two plazas, enjoy free time to admire the stunning Cathedral and shop for souvenirs on this half-day tour.

 Survey the city sights on a panoramic drive around Vigo.
 Visit Castrelos Park, home to an elegant 17th century manor house set amid extensive modern gardens.
 Enjoy tapas and other refreshments at a luxury five-star resort.

 Cruise to Monteagudo Island in Cíes Islands Nature Preserve, part of Atlantic Islands National Park.
 The island's Rodas Beach was named the best beach in the world in 2007.
 Enjoy free time to swim or sunbathe.
 Take a guided walk around the island or explore on your own.